CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 In general, the key length used for the encryption process used by the hard disk should be sufficiently long.
 Care should be taken to operate the encryption algorithm in a secure disk encryption mode.
 Otherwise, decryption can cause problems if the ciphertext is moved between two sectors.

 Before self-encrypting hard disks are procured, it should be checked whether the hard disks are compatible with the other hardware of the IT system.
 Furthermore, it should be checked whether the read and write rate of the selected hard disk is appropriate.
 In addition, it should be checked whether further boundary conditions for use in the IT system must be met.
-For example, very few models of self-encrypting hard drives can be integrated into an existing "single-sign-on" architecture.
+For example, very few models of self-encrypting hard drives can be integrated into an existing single-sign-on architecture.
 It should also be checked whether and how IT systems can be migrated with normal hard disks to self-encrypting hard disks (with a supplied program or via a new installation).
 The installation of a self-encrypting hard disk should be done in institutions by trained administrators.
 To do this, they first have to create a new DEK and assign a password and create a master key that must be stored safely.
 The DEK start password must first be changed by the user of the client to a secure password.

 If a self-encrypting hard drive is repaired or should it be sold or disposed of, it must be ensured that it can not be extracted from any valuable information.
 To do this, the DEK should be regenerated before repair, sale or disposal, or a deletion command "ATA Secure Erase" should be executed.